razorpay/blade/rfcs/2021-19-02-units-for-typography-and-layout.md

 One of the main goal for layouts and content on the screen is that they should adapt to different screen resolutions and densities and things should still visually appear the same.
 Now what are some different factors that affect this?

 ### Aspect Ratio
-Aspect ratio is basically `width x height` of a screen and then divide them with the greatest common number i.e find ratios
+Aspect ratio is basically `width/height` of a screen i.e find ratios with the greatest common divisor

 Examples: